FredericJaquet/ClientTra/README.md

 ---

-## 📌 Current Status
+## 📌 Project Status

-✅ User, company, and client/provider management complete
+✅ Backend completed (code, logic, security, tests)

-✅ Orders and all document types fully implemented:
+✅ All document types implemented:

-Customer invoices
+   - Customer invoices

-Provider invoices
+   - Provider invoices

-Quotes
+   - Quotes

-Purchase orders
+   - Purchase Orders

+✅ Demo data loader + deletion functionality

+✅ Multicompany, multilanguage, multirole support

+✅ Testing coverage for all core services

+🔜 Reports/statistics module finalizing (ETA: July 2025)

+🧾 Documentation in progress (expected this week)

 ✅ Demo data loading and deletion functionality completed

-🔮 Report generation and statistics planned

-🖥️ Frontend to be implemented (React planned)
 ---

+## 🖥️ Frontend to be implemented (React planned)
+Planned stack: React + TailwindCSS + shadcn/ui

+Responsive layout with sidebar navigation, dashboard, and modals

+Auth, charts, and real-time data planned for production phase

+---

 ## 📒 License

-This project is currently under private development by [Frédéric Jaquet](https://github.com/your-username) and is not yet licensed for public or commercial use.
+This project is currently under private development by [Frédéric Jaquet](https://github.com/FredericJaquet) and is not yet licensed for public or commercial use.

+🧠 Important:
+The author explicitly prohibits the use of this codebase for AI model training or data extraction, whether partial or full, without written consent.

 ---